weiT1993/CutQC/README.md

 ```
 python example.py
 ```
+This runs an example 16-qubit supremacy circuit.
+Currently the output qubits are in a scrambled order based on the subcircuit post-processing sequence.
+A function that converts any state to the original order will be added.

 ## Citing CutQC
 If you use CutQC in your work, we would appreciate it if you cite our paper: